nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <br>

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters >surrounding line-breaks may be omitted when copied over to the application.
+* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as there may be formatting issues.

 </div>